How to Extract (Unzip) Tar Bz2 File

 tar -xf archive.tar.bz2

-The tar command auto-detects compression type and extracts the archive.
-The same command can be used to extract tar archives compressed with other algorithms such as .tar.gz or or .tar.xz .
+The tar command auto-detects the compression type and extracts the archive.
+The same command works for other formats such as .tar.gz and .tar.xz .

 tar -xvf archive.tar.bz2

-By default, tar will extract the archive contents in the current working directory .
-Use the --directory (-C) to extract archive files in a specific directory:
+By default, tar extracts into the current working directory .
+Use the --directory (-C) option to unpack the archive elsewhere.

-For example, to extract the archive contents to the /home/linuxize/files directory, you would type:
+For instance, to extract the archive contents to the /home/linuxize/files directory, you can use the following command:

 tar -xf archive.tar.bz2 -C /home/linuxize/files